Level of event: Regional

 Course controls will be set up in beacon mode, allowing non-contact punching for those with SIAC dibbers.

-On-line pre-entry is strongly preferred.
-Although current (July 21) BO guidance for England removes all restrictions on numbers entering and participating, we will not necessarily be offering entry on the day.
-This will be decided nearer the date of the event, depending on the level of pre-entries and any changes in guidance relating to Covid19.
+On-line pre-entry is essential.
+Although current (July 21) BO guidance for England removes all restrictions on numbers entering and participating, we will not be able to accept entry on the day.

 You will be able to self-select your start time when you enter, subject to availability of start slots.
-On-line entries will close around midnight on 6th September.
+On-line entries closed around midnight on Thursday 9th September.
+Entries on and after 6th are contingent on quantity of course maps available.

 |Senior club members volunteering to help on the day||£5|